Code-Over-Time/varcade_games/README.md

 The goal was for it to be small and simple enough that anyone can learn the ins and outs of how it works, but scalable and flexible enough to improve and extend.

-For junior engineers it should serve and a 'next step' after learning to write a bit of code.
-This will show how to build real software.
+For junior engineers it should serve as a 'next step' after learning to write a bit of code.
+It should help you understand how to build real world software.

 For more experienced engineers it offers a playground - a place to try out new tech and ideas.
 For example - when learning a new language you could replace some of these project components in your language of choice.
 This should help to experience a real world application of the language.